deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "But… you shouldn't be able to *understand* it!"
 Kirk protested.

 "It's a language isn't it?"
 Lewis shrugged.
-“Fuck, I can't pronounce Welsh either, but I could learn that just fine if I wanted.
-Now where are we and why's it so goddamn important that you quote Spock at the forcefield?”
+"Fuck, I can't pronounce Welsh either, but I could learn that just fine if I wanted.
+Now where are we and why's it so goddamn important that you quote Spock at the forcefield?"

 Kirk stared at him for a bit, then creaked a prolonged Rrrtk throat-clear, and called up the system navigation display as the liferaft boosted up to two lights and headed inwards.

 "This system has no official name, and I'm not sharing its co-ordinates, as much as I trust the both of you." he said.
-“Officially, it's unexplored.”
+"Officially, it's unexplored."

 "And unofficially?"